15th Wing: Mission

 The mission of the 15th Wing is to develop and sustain combat-ready airmen, in partnership with the total force, to provide global mobility, global reach, precision engagement, and agile combat support anytime, anywhere.
 The 15th Wing partners with the 154th Wing of the Hawaii Air National Guard to provide strategic and tactical airlift capability to Pacific Air Forces and Air Mobility Command and to support local and worldwide missions of combat support and humanitarian or disaster relief.

 To execute its mission, the wing has established priorities: First, execute the mission; second ensure readiness; third develop the wing's airmen; fourth, grow resilient airmen and families; and fifth, strengthen partnerships.

 Units

-The 15 Wing is composed of three groups and one direct reporting squadron each with specific functions.
+The 15 Wing is composed of four groups and one direct reporting squadron each with specific functions.
 The operations group controls all flying and airfield operations.
 The maintenance group performs aircraft and aircraft support equipment maintenance.
 The medical group provides medical and dental care.
+The 647th Air Base Group provides direct mission support and all Air Force communications.
 The 15th Comptroller Squadron performs financial management for the wing.
 The remaining functions of the wing are staff agencies.